Substra/substra-documentation/docs/source/operations/getting-started.rst

    .. tip::
       This script can be used to reset your development environment.

-2. Add the following line to ``/etc/hosts`` to allow the communication between your local cluster and the host (your machine):
+2. Add the following line to the ``/etc/hosts`` file to allow the communication between your local cluster and the host (your machine):

    .. code-block:: text